Mobile payment technology is one of the biggest trends to have impacted brick-and-mortar business in recent years.

 Try requesting social shares from the people that buy with you on a regular basis.
 That way you’re turning satisfied customers into fully-fledged brand ambassadors.

-Through customer engagement platforms like, Como Sense, and proper utilization of customer data across all touch points, before, during and after purchase, a business can achieve the holy grail – loyal customers.
+Through customer engagement platforms like Como, and proper utilization of customer data across all touch points, before, during and after purchase, a business can achieve the holy grail – loyal customers.

 Como users can also easily create and management custom mobile apps for increasing brand loyalty and providing customer the tools they need to stay connected to brands.